• $795 or 3 monthly payments of $265

 • Understand the roles of sensory processing, interoception, nervous system regulation, and executive functioning in shaping access to nourishment.

-• Apply neurodivergent-affirming accommodations and practical clinical tools that support safety, reduce overwhelm, and increase consistency with eating.
+• Assess and treat individuals with eating challenges, including ARFID, using neurodivergent-affirming accommodations and practical clinical tools that prioritize safety, reduce overwhelm, and support consistent nourishment.

 • Integrate trauma-informed and burnout-informed approaches when supporting clients navigating ARFID alongside chronic illness, fatigue, pain, or fluctuating capacity.